ParanoidUser/codewars-handbook/kata/7-kyu/approaching-enemies/README.md

 <a href="https://en.wikipedia.org/wiki/Euclidean_distance" target="_blank">Distance between two points</a>.
 Remember that you are working with only 2 dimensions!

 Tests will have a precision of 3 decimal points.
-Good luck!